Query a linked BigQuery dataset

 Run Log Analytics queries on your reserved BigQuery slots

-When you want to minimize the execution time of your Log Analytics, run them on your reserved BigQuery slots.
+When you want to minimize the execution time of your Log Analytics queries, run them on your reserved BigQuery slots.
 The Log Analytics page is preconfigured to use the default Log Analytics service, which means that your queries must compete for limited slot space with other queries.
 When there aren't available slots, your the execution of your query is delayed.
 You can eliminate these delays by running your queries on reserved BigQuery slots.

 To issue a SQL query to a log view, do the following: